cescue/monkey-business/README.md

   # ... et cetera, you get the idea.
 ```

-However, in order to actually make the API calls, you'll need to follow up with a call to the `request` method (ideally this will change in the future):
+The above examples will only _generate_ the requests.
+In order to send them, you'll need to follow up with a call to the `request` method:

 ```
   client.surveys                        # Returns a MonkeyBusiness::Surveys object